hssmalo/steampunkfantasy/rules.md

 Assaults also is conducted if two or more units from different teams try to enter each others hex.
 Ie they are facing each other and both moving forward.

 - Before any assault, any unit which has the ability to retreat before assault have the option to do so now.
 This includes ALL other pre-assault retreat abilities, such as Fear.
-- Then trigger any hex effects (as poison cloud, fire in hex etc.) to all units trying to enter the hex.
-- After assault, trigger any hex effect for units forced to retreat to a hex with for example poison cloud.

 In the case where units facing each other are all moving forward, there might be two or more equally valid ways to conduct the assault.
 In this case, the team with the heighest melee skills determine which hex (or hexes) are being faught over: